Finding a Top Financial Advisor Firm in Nashville, Tennessee

 Tillman Hartley was founded in 1999.
 Co-founder Michael Tillman, who is an estate planning lawyer, is the principal owner, while Michael Lambert, Gary Lutes, Jr., Kevin Schwall and Benjamin Cannon are minority shareholders of the firm.

-Two advisors on the team are chartered financial analysts (CFAs).
+A few advisors on the team are chartered financial analysts (CFAs).

-Tillman Hartley Investment Philosophy
+Tillman Hartley Investment Strategy

 Clients first fill out a survey about their risk tolerance and the firm determines their preferences, time horizon and investment goals.
 Based on that information, the firm will design and test a preliminary portfolio with an asset allocation that matches the client’s preferences.
 After discussing this portfolio with the client, an investment policy statement that outlines how the portfolio will be managed is signed by the client.